 They brought up the number as part of a failed campaign to push legalization through the lame-duck session.

 The ACLU NJ had no comments on decriminalization’s failure.

-However, the cannabis expungements bill has been signed into law by Murphy.
+However, the cannabis expungement bill has been signed into law by Murphy.
 This means that the crime is seen as so petty there is a process to erase the crime from records.
-However, people will still be arrested for the exact same crime because the ACLU’s numbers show the number of arrests growing every year.
+However, people will still be arrested for the same crime because the ACLU’s numbers show the number of arrests growing yearly.

-Decriminalization really only solves the specific criminal justice issue.
-It does not fully legalize the plant, those caught with 51 grams (or little more than 2 oz.) are still in trouble, it does not create a legal industry with the ensuing jobs, ancillary industries (like this site), nor tax revenue stream.
+Decriminalization only solves the specific criminal justice issue.
+It does not fully legalize the plant.
+Those caught with 51 grams (or little more than two oz.) are still in trouble.
+It does not create a legal industry with the ensuing jobs, ancillary industries (like this site), or tax revenue stream.
 And it certainly does not normalize it for those still wary of cannabis due to old propaganda.

-It is a sort of quiet approval of the underground market as it is.
+It is a sort of quiet approval of the underground market.

-“Al Capone would have liked decriminalization,” was a phrase national NORML leaders brought up to push in favor of full legalization versus decriminalization.
+“Al Capone would have liked decriminalization” was a phrase national NORML leaders brought up to push in favor of full legalization versus decriminalization criminal justice reform.

-Tax revenue projection is always a sort of game to suit politician’s ends.
+Tax revenue projection is always a type of game to suit politicians’ ends.
 A conservative governor might try to cut taxes and say that the money will be reinvested in a way that will make up for the lost revenue.
 But that doesn’t usually happen.
 This was very far off the mark for other reasons.